klaytn/kips/KIPs/kip-draft_kgp6.md

 #### KLAY transfer is not allowed via smart contracts

 As the balance of treasury funds keeps increasing for every block with the block reward its hard to keep track of the balances and rebalance token allocation.
-So smart contract will only record the rebalanced allocation and the core will execute the allocation reading from the contract.
+So smart contract will only record the rebalanced allocation and the core will execute the allocation by reading from the contract.

 #### Approval of retiredAddress

-To record the addresses in a verifiable manner the addresses are verified in the contract by calling approve method.
-The retiredAddress can be a Contract address or a Externally Owned Account.
-If the retired address is a
+To record the addresses in a verifiable manner, the addresses are verified in the contract by calling approve method.
+The retiredAddress can either be a Contract address or an Externally Owned Account(EOA).

-- EOA : EOA address can be verified when the account holder directly calls the approve function. `msg.sender == retiredAddress`
+- In case of an EOA, verification occurs when the account holder directly calls the approve function. `msg.sender == retiredAddress`
-- Contract : Contract address can be verified when the admin of the contract calls approve function.
+- In case of a Contract, verification occurs when the admin of the contract calls approve function.
 The smart contract calls the `getState()` function implemented in the retiredAddress contract to get the admin details. `msg.sender == admin`
   - `getState()` funtion is implemented in Klaytn treasury contracts.
 It returns the adminList and quorom (min required admins to approve).
-  - Condition: Min required admins should approve the senderAddress contract.
+  - Condition: Min required admins should approve the retiredAddress contract.

 #### No Withdrawal